roadsnail/Pi-ve/README.md

-#### Pairing Instructions for the Hive Active SLR and SLT2/SLT3
+#### Zigbee Pairing Instructions for the Hive Active SLR and SLT2/SLT3

 * Remove a battery from the Hive Active Thermostat (SLT2 or SLT3)
 * Enable Zigbee2MQTT to allow the Pi-ve to accept new devices.
 (Click the Zigbee2MQTT web frontend 'Pair' button.
 Log messages should show pairing activity as it happens)
-* On the Boiler Controller SLR2, press and hold the 'Central Heating' button until it's LED flashes pink.
+* On the Boiler Controller SLR2, press and hold the 'Central Heating' button until its LED flashes pink.
 Release then press and hold it again.
-It will flash amber, pairing should begin and the controller should join the network - While still in pairing mode:-
+It will flash amber, pairing should begin and the controller should join the network and an entry will appear in the web frontend.

+While still in pairing mode:-

-* Replace batteries in the Hive Active Thermostat (SLT2 or SLT3) WHILE pressing 'back' and 'menu' buttons on the SLT3 OR the '+' and '-' buttons on the SLT2" to perform a factory reset.
+* Replace batteries in the Hive Active Thermostat (SLT2 or SLT3) WHILE pressing 'back' and 'menu' buttons on the SLT3 OR the '+' and '-' buttons on the SLT2 to perform a factory reset.
 It will, reset, reboot and join the network (check log messages on the web frontend screen).
 * The LED on the Boiler Controller should turn solid green and the SLR/SLT's should be joined to the Zigbee network.

 * SLT3 ONLY - After joining the network, the Thermostat goes into a setup mode requesting Hot Water and Central Heating schedules to be setup.
-Do NOT accept the option to set these up and the thermostat will just display the current temperature and the status of CH and HW will be shown as 'Sch'
+Do NOT accept the option to set these up and the thermostat should just display the current temperature and the status of CH and HW will be shown as 'Sch'

 * Finally click the web frontend 'Join' button to disable other devices from joining the network.

+* The web frontend screen should now show two new devices successfully connected to the Pi-ve Zigbee network.

+* The last step is to set 'friendly names' for the SLR/SLT devices as these are used later in the node-RED flows when referring to Mosquitto Message Broker topics - So, in the devices screen on the web frontend, click on the 'unfriendly' hexadecimal name for the SLR device.
+A description screen is displayed with an edit (pencil icon) option at the bottom left.
+Click that and enter a friendly name **SLR** for the device and 'Save Changes'.
+Similarly do the same for the SLT device and make its friendly name **SLT** and 'Save Changes'.

 * Testing (SLR2 and SLT3 combination)